i-MSCP/imscp/docs/Debian/INSTALL.md

 ### 1) Requirements

-- 1 GHz or faster 32 bits (x86) or 64 bits (x64) processor (recommended)
+- 1 GHz or faster 32 bits (x86) or 64 bits (x64) processor
-- 1 Gio memory (minimum) - For heavily loaded servers or high flow is recommended at least 16 Gio
+- 1 Gio memory (minimum) - For heavily loaded servers or high flow is recommended at least 8 Gio
-- 2 Gio of available hard disk space for i-MSCP and managed services, excluding user data
+- 1 Gio of available hard disk space for i-MSCP and managed services, excluding user data
 - Internet access (at least 100 Mbits/s recommended)
+- A Linux kernel >= 2.6.26
-- A file system supporting extended attributes such as ext2, ext3, ext4 and reiserfs*.
+- A file system supporting extended attributes such as ext2, ext3, ext4 and reiserfs*
-- System supporting bind mounts
+- Appropriate privileges to create devices (Linux: the CAP_CAP_MKNOD capability)
+- Appropriate privileges to mount, unmount and remount filesystems (Linux: the CAP_SYS_ADMIN capability)

 #### Reiserfs users